-Notes to the consolidated financial statements For the year ended June 30, 2023 (Expressed in Canadian dollars - Audited)
+Notes to the condensed interim consolidated financial statements For the three months ended September 30, 2023 (Expressed in Canadian dollars)

 (h) Share Capital

 Share capital includes cash consideration received for share issuances, net of commissions and share issue costs.
 Common shares issued for non-monetary consideration are recorded at their fair market value based upon the trading price of the Company's shares on the Exchange on the date of the agreement.